youssefssaad/ensf400-a3/assignment3/README.md

 ## Deliverables

+Submit the files below in a zip file.
+There is no need for TAs to access your Codespaces.
+TAs will mark your assignment based on the files you submitted.

 1. (10%) `nginx-dep.yaml`
 1. (10%) `nginx-configmap.yaml`
 1. (10%) `nginx-svc.yaml`
 1. (20%) `nginx-ingress.yaml`.
 Include steps showing the requests using `curl` and responses from load-balanced app backends (`app-1` and `app-2`).
 1. (15%) `app-1-dep.yaml`, `app-1-svc.yaml`, `app-2-dep.yaml`, `app-2-svc.yaml`.
 1. (20%) `app-1-ingress.yaml` and `app-2-ingress.yaml`.
 1. (15%) A `README.md` Markdown file describing the steps and outputs meeting the requirements.